Arkan: Early life

 Željko Ražnatović was born in Brežice, a small border town in Lower Styria, PR Slovenia, FPR Yugoslavia.
-His father, Veljko Ražnatović a Montenegrin Serb served as a decorated officer in the SFR-Yugoslav Air Force, being highly ranked for his notable involvement in World War II.
+His father, Veljko Ražnatović, a Montenegrin Serb, served as a decorated officer in the Yugoslav Air Force, being highly ranked for his notable involvement in World War II.
 Veljko was stationed in Slovenian Styria at the time when his fourth child Željko was born.

 Infant Ražnatović spent part of his childhood in Zagreb and Pančevo before his father's job eventually took the family to the Yugoslav capital of Belgrade, which is considered his hometown.
 He grew up with three older sisters in a strict, militaristic patriarchal household with regular physical abuse from his father.
 In a 1991 interview, he recalled: "He didn't really hit me in a classical sense, he'd basically grab me and slam me against the floor."
 As a child, Ražnatović was considered to be a "problem child" by his teachers who regularly complained of his unruly behavior.

-In his youth, Ražnatović aspired to become a pilot as his father had been.
+In his youth, Ražnatović aspired to become a pilot, as his father had been.
 Due to the highly demanding and significant positions of his parents, there appeared to be very little time in which a bond was able to be established between parents and children.
-Ražnatović's parents eventually divorced during his teenage years.
+His parents eventually divorced during his teenage years.

 Ražnatović was arrested for the first time in 1966 for snatching women's purses around Tašmajdan Park, spending a year at a juvenile detention centre not far from Belgrade.
 His father then sent him to the seaside town of Kotor in order to join the Yugoslav Navy, but Ražnatović had other plans (ending up in Paris at the age of 15).
-In 1969, Ražnatović was arrested by French police and deported home, where he was sentenced to three years at the detention centre in Valjevo for several burglaries.
+In 1969, Ražnatović was arrested by French police and deported home, where he was sentenced to three years at a detention centre in Valjevo for several burglaries.
 During this time, he organised his own gang in the prison.

 In his youth, Ražnatović was a ward of his father's friend, the Slovenian politician and Federal Minister of the Interior, Stane Dolanc.
 Dolanc was chief of the Directorate for State Security (UDBA) and a close associate of President Josip Broz Tito.
 Whenever Ražnatović was in trouble, Dolanc helped him, allegedly as a reward for his services to the UDBA, as seen in the escape from the Lugano prison in 1981.
 Dolanc is quoted as having said: "One Arkan is worth more than the whole UDBA."